Yindaw Ma Lay: Career as a royal dancer

 She became a leading court dancer a year later, playing the role of Putzabar princess in Indrāvudha court drama together with Eenaung Mg San Toke.
 She soon became popular in the royal society.
 She received the appanage of Yindaw and was hence known as Yindaw Ma Lay (or Duchess of Yindaw).

-In 1868, the Indrāvudha court drama team led by Yindaw Ma Lay was sent on a mission to perform the royal court drama for the governor-general Lord Mayo's Yangon tour for the request of Pegu commissioner.
+In 1868 at the request of the Pegu commissioner, the Indrāvudha court drama team led by Yindaw Ma Lay was sent on a mission to perform the royal court drama for the 4th Viceroy of India and Governor-General Richard Bourke, 6th Earl of Mayo, while he was staying in Rangoon.

 Later life

-After the abdication of King Thibaw in 1885, since there were no major contributors, the Indrāvudha court drama troupe was almost disbanded.
-However, because the wife of Taunggwin mayor supported them, it could perform at the ceremonies held in Mandalay.
+After the abdication of King Thibaw in 1885 and since there were no major sponsors, the Indrāvudha court drama troupe was almost disbanded.
+However, because the wife of Taunggwin mayor supported them, the troupe could perform at ceremonies held in Mandalay.

 Eight years after the abdication of King Thibaw, Yindaw Ma Lay went blind one eye.
-She remained poorly at her sixties.
-Although getting her age, she had participated in some local dance troupes.
-Whenever she sung about the fall of her time of glory to becoming lower status, all the audience felt sad for her.
+She remained poorly in her sixties.
+Although ageing, she still participated in some local dance troupes.
+Whenever she sung about the fall of her time of glory to lower status, all the audience felt sad for her.

 No one in her generation inherited Yindaw Ma Lay's knowledge of Burmese royal dance, except Ma Htwe Lay, her pupil, who later became a popular dancer.